Folinella moolenbeeki

 Folinella moolenbeeki is a species of sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyrams and their allies.

 Description

 The shell size varies between 2 mm and 2.5 mm.
+Folinella moolenbeeki was identified during the Dutch CANCAP and MAURITANIA expeditions in the southeastern part of the North Atlantic Ocean.

 Distribution

 This species occurs in the Atlantic Ocean off Mauritania.